 Frame being readied for media blasting and all new components

-Floor from another Buick (from Idaho) being readied for transplant into our Roadmaster
+Floor from another Buick being readied for transplant

 Body braced during media blasting and body work